Enobraed/NixOS-My-Config/README.md

     Scripts and hooks to automate routine tasks Optimizations for gaming, such as driver tuning, power management, etc.

 I am constantly experimenting with new features of NixOS and trying to utilize its full potential.
-My config is the result of many hours of fine tuning and customization to improve usability and performance.
+My config is the result of many hours of tweaking and customization to improve usability and performance.
+I use NixOS unstable, the latest kernel version and up-to-date packages, to maximize usability.

 ## Thanks
 This repository is inspired by the NixOS community and the many contributors who helped shape the project.